-Site C0001 (proposed Site NT2-03B) will target the main splay at an ultimate depth of ~3500 meters below seafloor (mbsf) during Nankai Trough Seismogenic Zone Experiment (NanTroSEIZE) Stage 2.
-Site C0002 (proposed Site NT3-01A) will target the main splay and plate boundary faults at ~3000-4000 and ~6000 mbsf, respectively, during NanTroSEIZE Stage 3.
-During NanTroSEIZE Stage 1A, a pilot hole was drilled with a total depth (TD) of ~1000 mbsf for riser drilling planned in Stages 2 and 3.
+Site C0001 (proposed Site NT2-03B) will target the main splay at an ultimate depth of ~3500 meters below seafloor (mbsf) during a future stage of the Nankai Trough Seismogenic Zone Experiment (NanTro-SEIZE).
+Site C0002 (proposed Site NT3-01A) will target the main splay and plate boundary faults at ~3000-4000 and ~6000 mbsf, respectively, during a future stage.
+During NanTroSEIZE Stage 1, a pilot hole was drilled with a total depth (TD) of ~1000 mbsf for riser drilling planned in future stages.
 Drilling will penetrate the young slope/forearc sediments (hemipelagites and turbidites) in the upper section and obtain the underlying old accretionary prism materials.
-Acquisition of core and logging data and their integration were geotechnically of primary importance for riser well planning for Stages 2 and 3 and for designing the long-term borehole monitoring system for NanTroSEIZE Stage 4.
+Acquisition of core and logging data and their integration were geotechnically of primary importance for riser well planning for future stages and for designing the long-term borehole monitoring system for a later stage.
 These pilot holes are important not only geotechnically but also scientifically.
 In future riser drilling, whole-core recovery is not necessarily guaranteed for two reasons.
-First, some less scientifically important intervals could be skipped in the interest of saving time.
-Second, even when attempting to recover whole cores, recovery may be expected to be poor in some sections, especially in highly fractured lithologies.
-To compensate for incomplete core information, wireline logging and mud logging would be utilized as much as possible to understand lithologic, stratigraphic, geophysical, and geochemical properties of the downhole formations.
+First, some scientifically less important intervals could be skipped in the interest of saving time.
+Second, even when attempting to recover whole cores, recovery may be poor in some sections, especially in highly fractured lithologies.
+To compensate for incomplete core information, wireline logging and mud logging would be utilized as much as possible to understand lithologic, stratigraphic, geophysical, and geochemical properties of downhole formations.
 Therefore, it was of primary importance to establish a complete correlation between the core, log, and seismic data in this pilot hole such as was done in the German Continental Deep Drilling Program KTB, which produced highly successful results (Emmermann and Lauterjung, 1997).